-- 8.23 A particular concern is the risks to physical/visual separation and integrity posed by pressures for the extension and intensification of existing buildings and uses.
-Local Plan policy COM11 permits proposals for the extension of dwellings or the creation/extension of ancillary domestic outbuildings when certain criteria are met (when planning permission is required).
-However, individual proposals can have a significant cumulative impact in terms of additional buildings and activity, creating pressure for more development.
-The particular circumstances of the Local Gap and its sensitivity to change are such that these proposals will need to be very carefully considered against the aims of the Local Gap policy.
-The protection of the Local Gap will be addressed in the planning balance when considering whether to support proposals which fall within both the Local Gap and the settlement boundary, and for employment sites in the countryside coming forward under Local Plan policy LE17. - 8.24 A number of other NDP policies also apply to land within the Local Gap.
+- 8.24 A number of other NDP policies also apply to land within the Local Gap.
 This reflects the particular landscape, recreational, historic and biodiversity importance of individual sites and land parcels.
-These policies should be read alongside policy UC10: - Policy UC8 on landscape character, which highlights the landscape functions of the river valleys and provides for their protection - Policy UC9 on landscape and settlement views, which protects a number of important views within and across the Local Gap - Policy UC11 on Local Green Spaces, which protects four areas in the Local Gap for their importance and significance to the local community - Policy UC12 on Sites of Importance for Nature Conservation, which highlights the role played by existing and proposed Sites in the biodiversity interest of the river valleys.
+These policies should be read alongside policy UC11: - Policy UC9 on landscape character, which highlights the landscape functions of the river valleys and provides for their protection - Policy UC10 on Important landscape and settlement views, which protects a number of views within and across the Local Gap - Policy UC12 on Local Green Spaces, which protects four areas in the Local Gap for their importance and significance to the local community - Policy UC13 on Sites of Importance for Nature Conservation, which highlights the role played by existing and proposed Sites in the biodiversity interest of the river valleys.

 - NPPF chapter 15 Conserving and enhancing the natural environment

 - Local Plan policy E3

 - Test Valley Local Plan Topic Paper on Local Gaps

-- NDP Evidence Statement for policy UC10
+- NDP Evidence Statement

 - NDP Feedback document (residents' survey)